Honors Program

 A word of warning: although the advanced coursework requirement can be satisfied in senior year, the advanced courses listed above are not all offered every year, so you should not defer a particular course to your last year without verifying that it will be available then.

-If a student meets the above minimum requirements, the next step is to find a faculty member who is willing to serve as thesis advisor.
+If a student meets the above minimum requirements, the next step is to find a faculty member who is willing to serve as their thesis advisor.

 Faculty Advisor